National Letter of Intent: NLIs and the recruiting process

 National Letters of Intent may only be signed by prospective student-athletes who will be entering a four-year institution for the first time in the academic year after they sign the NLI.
 Recruits who have signed NLIs must attend the schools they have signed with in order to receive financial aid, and NCAA rules forbid coaches from recruiting them further; these restrictions aim to add certainty to the recruiting process for players (who are certain to receive aid) and coaches (who are certain that a recruit will attend their school).
 By contrast, oral commitments are nonbinding; recruits may change or revoke an oral commitment at any time, and coaches may continue to recruit an orally committed player.

 The restrictive nature of the NLI is designed to be advantageous to both prospective student-athletes and intercollegiate athletics programs.
 Intercollegiate athletics departments are not required to provide financial aid in cases where a student-athlete is not admitted for academic reasons.
 Seth Davis, a columnist for Sports Illustrated, has suggested that this arrangement is actually disadvantageous to student-athletes, as they have no recourse if an athletics department decides not to admit a player for non-academic reasons; for example, an athletics department could replace a signed recruit with another recruit by claiming that the first one was not admitted for academic reasons.

+On October 9, 2024, the NCAA Division I Council abolished the NLI program for that division, effective immediately.
+The NLI was replaced by written offers of athletic financial aid that provide most of the NLI's core functions.
+The abolition of the NLI in Division I was reportedly tied to the settlement of the House v.
+NCAA legal case, expected to lead to a revenue-sharing model across college sports.